Vet Tech Schools in Texas

 Accredited Vet Tech Programs in Texas

 To become a licensed veterinary technician (LVT) in Texas, it is imperative to graduate from a program accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), a branch of the American Veterinary Medical Association (AVMA).
-As of July 2023, there are 14 AVMA-approved in Texas.
+As of November 2024, there are 14 AVMA-approved programs in Texas.

 As mentioned above, while licensure is not essential for practice as a veterinary technician in this state, it may be advisable since it can enhance one’s job prospects after graduation.
 All accredited programs require hands-on training through labs, externships, or preceptorships to demonstrate learned skills.